rwilcox/turbogears2_webservices_example/README.markdown

   3. `paster quickstart my_wonderful_app`, which will setup the database structure etc
   4. Visit http://127.0.0.1:8080/edit_posts/ to add posts
   5. Visit http://127.0.0.1:8080/api/get/1 (or any id you created) to see post info
+  6. Visit http://127.0.0.1:8080/api/get/1.json to get JSON back

+For those of you new to Turbogears, the philosophy is simple:

+    Expose + Template == Good
+    To enable a cleaner solution, data from your TurboGears actions can be returned as strings, or as a dictionary.

+    ... the  template which fills in its placeholder keys with the dictionary values and then returns the filled template output to the browser.

+For more info, see the [Turbogears 2 Article on Content Types and Request Extensions](http://turbogears.org/2.0/docs//main/ResponseTypes.html)